TutorialsLast Updated Aug 5, 20247 min read

 Because newman is a third-party orb, your CircleCI account must be set up to allow it.
 To change this setting, go to the Organization Settings of your CircleCI account.
 From the left sidebar, click Security.
 On the Security Setting page, select Yes to allow third-party orbs in your build.

 Create a folder named .circleci at the root of the project and add a configuration file named config.yml inside the folder.
-In this file, enter the following code:
+In this file, enter this code:

 version: 2.1